keploy/docs/versioned_docs/version-2.0.0/running-keploy/configuration-file.md

 ## Using the Config File

 The Keploy-config file eliminates the need to repeatedly specify parameters for each record or test command.
-The parameters in the file correspond to the flags in the Keploy [CLI Command Docs](http://keploy.io/docs/running-keploy/cli-commands/).
-To run a record or test command, use:
+The parameters in the file correspond to the flags in the Keploy [CLI Command Docs](http://keploy.io/docs/running-keploy/cli-commands/).Using keploy-config can help to reduce the record and test command to just:

 ### Record Command: